How to Pay Off Mortgage In 8 Years

 We purchased a condo in 2013 and originally planned to pay it off in 15 years.
 However, the U.S. economy started to face a strange moment after the pandemic.

 (jobs are being left unfilled, used car prices are surging, the pandemic recovery is uneven, the inflation rate increased, etc. )

-Therefore, we changed our plan and pay off a mortgage as soon as possible.
+Therefore, we changed our plan.
+We were focused on paying off our mortgage as soon as possible.

 In June 2021, we paid off our mortgage in 8 years!
-We are officially debt-free!
 Here are what we did to pay off a mortgage in 8 years while maintaining a reasonable living.

 How to Pay Off Mortgage In 8 Years Click To Tweet